 Being licensed requires passing a test to measure competency and shows that your contractor is following local laws.
 Any dedicated, professional contractor will have a license.
 Working with a licensed contractor also gives you a related government agency to turn to if there is a problem.

-TR Construction is not only licensed, but we belong to the National Roofing Contractors Association and Remodeling Association, and hold an A+ rating with the Better Business Bureau.
+TR Construction is not only licensed, but we hold an A+ rating with the Better Business Bureau.

 You will want to be sure that your contractor is insured and bonded.